What is delayed (or optimal) cord clamping (DCC)?

 The benefits of delayed cord clamping include:

-- increased iron levels in the baby even up until they are 6 months old, which helps with growth and both physical and emotional development
+- a full volume of blood in your baby at birth, which gives increased iron levels in the baby up until they are 6 months old, helping with growth and emotional development

 When is delayed (or optimal) cord clamping not recommended?

-In most situations, delayed cord clamping is beneficial and will be recommended.
-But there are some circumstances where it may not be suitable, such as:
+In almost all situations, delayed cord clamping will benefit the baby and will be recommended.
+But there are some rare circumstances where it may not be suitable, such as:

 - if the person giving birth is bleeding heavily and need immediate medical treatment